alvatar/spheres/README.md

 ## Notes

 Spheres supports _syntax-rules_ and _define-macro_ syntax.
-The implementation is an R7RS Library Syntax subset.
-Current support is practical:
+While Gambit will natively support R7RS in the future, at the moment we provide asubset of the functionality for practical usage:

 * Macro systems supported: _syntax-rules_ and _define-macro_ (_syntax-case_ is also supported, but not used).
 * Procedures in each library are within their own namespace (imports/exports are handled).